borenstein-lab/robustness_of_gut_microbiome-metabolite_associations/README.md

----
-title: 'Analysis notebook: A meta-analysis study of the robustness of gut microbiome-metabolome associations'
-date: "June 2021"
-output: html_document
----

-This repository contains the analysis code for Muller et al, "A meta-analysis study of the robustness of gut microbiome-metabolome associations" (submitted).
+This repository contains the analysis code for Muller et al, "A meta-analysis study of the robustness of gut microbiome-metabolome associations".

+Citation: to be completed.

 ### Abstract